Dissecting the Phase Space Snail Shell: Results and Discussion

 Both the analytical estimation and simple test particle simulations using {\it galpy\footnote{http://github.com/jobovy/galpy}} \citep{bovy_15} with the MWPotential2014 show that stars on hotter orbits typically have much larger dynamical range in the disk with the radial oscillation amplitudes $(R_{\rm max} - R_{\rm min}) / 2$ $\sim 2$ kpc than stars on colder orbits ($\lesssim 0.7$ kpc).
+It is therefore natural that hotter orbits will scramble the signal, as hotter stars arrive at this very local sample from a range of guiding radii.
 As shown in \citet{blandh_etal_19}, given the same amplitude of the vertical perturbation, stars on circular orbits at larger radius will form a more loosely winding phase space snail shell at lower vertical oscillation frequency than the stars on circular orbits at smaller radius.
 The snail shell at larger radius becomes more elongated in the $Z$ direction, but reduced in the $V_{Z}$ direction ($\Omega_{z} \sim V_{\rm Z,max}/Z_{\rm max}$).
 Due to the large radial range of the hotter orbits, the elongation of the $Z-V_{Z}$ phase space ellipse changes during its radial oscillation, leading to a blurred distribution and faster phase mixing.
-Using radial action $J_{R}$ as a tracer of orbit eccentricity, the larger $J_{R}$ subsample (above median $J_{R}$) of \citet{blandh_etal_19} shows a weak phase space snail shell.
-It is likely that their high $J_{R}$ subsample contains a significant fraction of colder orbits defined by us, giving rise to the weak snail shell.

-Stars on the hotter orbits have probably phase-wrapped away already to show no snail shell, while the stars on the colder orbits are still in the process of vertical phase mixing.
-To demonstrate this we perform a simple simulation with 100,000 test particles in a realistic Milky Way potential \citep{irrgan_etal_13} to track the evolution of the hotter orbits.
-Note that our test particle simulation can well reproduce the simulation results in \citet{antoja_etal_18}, e.g., their Fig. 3a and Extended Figs. 3a and 3b.
+Stars on the hotter orbits have probably phase-wrapped away already to show significantly blurred and indistinct snail shell, while the stars on the colder orbits are still in the process of vertical phase mixing.
+To demonstrate this argument we perform a simple simulation with 100,000 test particles in a realistic Milky Way potential \citep{irrgan_etal_13, antoja_etal_18} to track the evolution of the hotter and colder orbits.
+Note that our test particle simulation is designed to mimic an external vertical perturbation.
+We have verified that it can well reproduce the simulation results in \citet{antoja_etal_18}, e.g., their Fig. 3a and Extended Figs. 3a and 3b.